Max Weinberg: Late Night with Conan O'Brien

-In July 1993, Weinberg had a chance sidewalk meeting outside Carnegie Deli with newly selected Late Night host Conan O'Brien, where Weinberg spoke about his ideas for music on the show.
+In July 1993, Weinberg had a chance sidewalk meeting outside the Carnegie Deli with newly selected Late Night host Conan O'Brien, where Weinberg spoke about his ideas for music on the show.
 O'Brien promised Weinberg an audition.
-Within a few short days, Weinberg put together The Max Weinberg 7, recruiting musicians he had worked with during his career, including on the Killer Joe project, starting with guitarist and arranger Jimmy Vivino.
+Within a few days, Weinberg put together the Max Weinberg 7, recruiting musicians he had worked with during his career, including on the Killer Joe project, starting with guitarist and arranger Jimmy Vivino.
 Weinberg decided a muscular, drums-driven jump blues vibe, partly derived from the Killer Joe sound, is what he would use as a starting point for the group's sound.
 At the early August audition, the outfit impressed O'Brien with their ability to play not just rock but also rhythm and blues, soul, jazz, pop, and big band swing; Weinberg was so anxious to land the job that he threw up afterward.
 After a final meeting with executive producer Lorne Michaels, they were hired as the house band.
 The band performed on the show every night since its premiere on September 13, 1993.
 O'Brien later said of the Weinberg choice, "The energy and enthusiasm of his music coincided with the show I wanted to do.
 Plus, his tan offset my ghostly complexion."
 Weinberg held the title of music director on the show, while Vivino did most of the arranging.
 Of his career rebound, Weinberg said simply: "I grabbed the brass ring twice."

 In the early phases of the show, Weinberg was involved in occasional comedy bits, but mostly focused on his musical responsibilities, including the selection of walk-on music for guests.
 The band got a 30-second featured spot each night after O'Brien's opening monologue.
 O'Brien often received poor notices during the early years of Late Night, and Jon Pareles of The New York Times pronounced the Max Weinberg 7 as the "saving grace" of the show.
 Weinberg established an image by dressing in high-quality suits and a tie; he said, "I like us to look sharp and play sharp," and "I don't want to look like the audience, I want to look different."
 Weinberg became a television celebrity, and his visibility and stature grew from Late Night and established an image for him beyond Springsteen.
 Indeed, much of the show's young fan base, and some of the staff on the show itself, were unaware of Weinberg's past role in the E Street Band.